The Best Home Security Systems in 2024 With No Monthly Fees

 As we note in our Lorex review, for example, that company lets you outfit your whole home with the latest camera technology, but it offers no sensors of any kind.
 If you’re going to go that route, why not get the best of both worlds?
 Go with a company that started out making cameras but has transitioned into a full home security company.
 Arlo fits the bill.

 Arlo makes great cameras for an affordable price (for proof, check out our Arlo camera review).
 Even the $40 wired indoor camera comes with a 130-degree field of view, and some cameras max out at 180 degrees.
 We installed an Arlo Ultra with 4K resolution and were astounded.
 We could make out the return address label on the smart coffee maker we ordered from Amazon because, yes, Arlo equipment works with lots of smart home devices, including coffee makers.
-But it actually was not our coffee maker; it was a box of dog toys.
-Because of Arlo, we were able to text our neighbor from work and let them know their dog toys had arrived.
+Turns out, it wasn’t our coffee maker in that box, though; it was a box with dog toys.
+Because of Arlo, we were able to text our neighbor from work and let them know their dog toys arrived.
 We’re sure Fido was pleased.

 The Arlo Pro 4